Mpolan16/Employee-Management-System/README.md

 ## Description

-The Empoloyee Management System is a convenient way to manage employees, departments, and roles through the terminal.
+The Employee Management System is a convenient way to manage employees, departments, and roles through the terminal.

 ## Table of Contents